KalidasVijaybhak/certificates/README.md

 # certificates
-This is a repo which contains certificates I got from completing courses from various apps
+This is a repo which contains certificates I got from completing courses from various apps.

+Programming Hub
+Zerodha Varsity
+solo learn
+udemy